Patricia C. Lynch

 - Represented Alliance Laundry Systems, LLC on its $400 million variable funding note receivables facility.

-- Represented West Corporation on its $185 million receivables securitization facility.
+- Represented a private communications company on its $185 million receivables securitization facility.

 - Represented Dunkin’ Brands, Inc. on its initial $1.7 billion whole-business securitization (the first ever whole-business securitization), on its more recent $2.6 billion whole-business securitization and a subsequent refinancing.